university-lessons/pdm-lesson-17-alert-modal-context/Readme.md

 modal.hide();
 ```

 Want to use this modal in your project?
-Just copy [src/components/ModalProvider](src/components/ModalProvider) and use it.
+Just copy [src/components/Modal/](src/components/Modal/) folder and use it.
 You can change modal styles in `styles.ts` 😉

 Check [src/examples/ModalExample.tsx](src/examples/ModalExample.tsx) for details.